Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 # How to run my application

 - Go to my releases (https://github.com/Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/releases).
-- Choose "Code & Executable" (latest version).
+- Go to my latest release.
 - Download the .zip file.
 - Save and run the .jar file that is inside.
 - Enjoy and star my repository if you enjoyed it!